How to Grow Your Career While You Study The MBA

 In fact, in the 2017 AIB Alumni Insights Survey, one in four of AIB graduates shared that they received a salary increase while they were studying the degree, indicating the value MBA students have and will continue to have upon graduation.

-Below, we explore the ways in which MBA students can leverage their degree to advance their careers and achieve career wins and milestones before they even graduate.
+Now, let’s discuss in more detail how MBA students can leverage their degree to advance their careers and achieve career wins and milestones before they even graduate.

 Practical learning practices enable students to demonstrate how they add value